-Relevance Volume (megaliters/year) Comparison with previous reporting year Please explain Fresh surface water, including rainwater, water from wetlands, rivers, and lakes Relevant 2.1 Much higher Cummins facilities don't extract water directly from fresh surface water for sanitation or process needs.
+Relevance Volume (megaliters/year) Comparison with previous reporting year Primary reason for comparison with previous reporting year Please explain Fresh surface water, including rainwater, water from wetlands, rivers, and lakes Relevant 4.2 Much higher Other, please specify (Increased rainwater capture in certain regions.)
+Cummins facilities don't extract water directly from fresh surface water for sanitation or process needs.
 However, there could be indirect supply through the public/private utilities or trucked water that may be extracted from fresh surface water.
-Several Cummins facilities have on-site rainwater harvesting systems in place but only a few sites (primarily in India, the United Kingdom, Brazil and Mexico) use this for on-site purposes.
-The 2.1 megaliters of fresh surface water withdrawn in 2021 are from rainwater only.
+Several Cummins facilities have on-site rainwater harvesting systems in place but only a few (primarily in India, the United Kingdom, Brazil and Mexico) use this for on-site purposes.
+The 4.2 megaliters of fresh surface water withdrawn in 2022 are from rainwater only.
 The change was categorized as "much higher" in comparison with the previous reporting year because the difference was greater than 15%.
-Relative to 2019, however, water withdrawals in this category decreased by 21%.
-Brackish surface water/Seawater Not relevant <not applicable=""></not> <not Applicable></not Cummins facilities don't withdraw water from brackish surface/seawater for any sanitation or process needs.
-Groundwater - renewable Relevant 140.7 Lower The amount of water withdrawn from Cummins owned wells in 2021 was 15% less than in the prior year.
-The change was categorized as "lower" because the difference was between -5% and -15%.
-Groundwater - non-renewable Not relevant <not applicable=""></not> <not Applicable></not Cummins facilities don't withdraw water from non-renewable ground water sources.
-Produced/Entrained water Not relevant <not applicable=""></not> <not Applicable></not Not applicable for Cummins as it is not in the oil and gas industry.
-Third party sources Relevant 3028.9 Higher The amount of water withdrawn from third party sources in 2021 was 10% more than in the prior year.
-The change was categorized as "higher" in comparison with the previous reporting year because the difference was between 5% and 15%.
-Since 2019, withdrawals of water in this category have decreased by 6%.
+The increase was primarily due to increased rainwater capture at a few sites in India and China.
+Brackish surface water/Seawater Not relevant <not applicable=""></not> <not Applicable></not <not Applicable></not Cummins facilities don't withdraw water from brackish surface/seawater for any sanitation or process needs.
+Groundwater - renewable Relevant 368.2 Much higher " The amount of water withdrawn from Cummins owned wells in 2022 was categorized as much higher than the prior year since the difference was more than 15%.
+This change can be attributed to facilities acquired in 2022 that were not previously included in Cummins footprint and increased extraction in China, India, Mexico, and Nigeria.
+However, most of these areas have still seen reductions as compared to pre-pandemic operations.
+Groundwater - non-renewable Not relevant <not applicable=""></not> <not Applicable></not <not Applicable></not Cummins facilities don't withdraw water from non-renewable ground water sources.
+Produced/Entrained water Not relevant <not applicable=""></not> <not Applicable></not <not Applicable></not Not applicable for Cummins as it is not in the oil and gas industry.
+Third party sources Relevant 3368.2 Higher Mergers and acquisitions The amount of water withdrawn from third party sources in 2022 was about 11% more than in the prior year.
+The change was categorized as "higher" in comparison because the difference was between 5% and 15%.